Dental Bridges in Stuart, FL

 Dental Implants versus Dental Bridges

-Dental flossing is more difficult when teeth are connected together by a bridge.
-Floss-threaders (coming in from the side) and a Waterpik® water-flosser are recommended for at-home care of a bridge.
-In comparison, an implant-supported crown between two unaltered adjacent teeth allows flossing as normal.
+Dental flossing is more challenging when teeth are connected together by a bridge.
+Floss-threaders (coming in from the side) and a Waterpik® water-flosser are recommended for proper care of your new restoration.
+In comparison, an implant-supported crown between two unaltered teeth allows flossing as normal.

-Dental bridge candidacy is far less restrictive than dental implant candidacy.
-Dental implant treatment is more invasive from a surgical perspective.
-Also, implants require sufficient jawbone for placement, sometimes needing bone grafting.
-In some cases, implants are contraindicated, making the bridge the right and only option.
-The primary factor in determining bridge candidacy is the health and stability of the supporting teeth.
-If you suffer from gum disease (periodontal disease), have tooth decay, chips, cracks, severely tilted or over-erupted supporting teeth, then you may need to undergo additional treatments before these teeth are capable of supporting a bridge.
+The primary factor in determining bridge candidacy is the dental health and stability of the supporting teeth.
+If you suffer from gum disease (periodontal disease), have tooth decay, chips, cracks, or damaged teeth, then you may need to undergo additional treatments before these teeth can support a restoration.

-Finally, the bridge treatment process is completed much faster than the implant process.
-A bridge can sometimes be finished in a single dental visit.
-On the other hand, dental implant treatment requires 3 to 6 months for implant osseointegration (healing) and fabrication of the restoration (implant-supported crown).
+Finally, the bridge treatment process, based on your treatment plan, is completed much faster than the implant process.
+A bridge can sometimes be finished in as little as two visits.
+On the other hand, dental implant treatment requires 3 to 6 months for implant healing and fabrication of the final restoration.